ryyppy/rescript-benchmark-tool/README.md

 ## Installation

-It's a standalone NodeJS script, it only needs a typical Reason project with a `bsconfig.json` in its project root and `cloc` as a dev dependency:
+It's a standalone NodeJS script, it only needs a typical ReScript project with a `bsconfig.json` in its project root and `cloc` as a dev dependency:

 ```